apache/samza/docs/learn/documentation/0.7.0/introduction/architecture.md

 2. **Execution:** [YARN](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html)
 3. **Processing:** [Samza API](../api/overview.html)

-These three pieces fit together to form Samza.
+These three pieces fit together to form Samza:

 ![diagram-medium](/img/0.7.0/learn/documentation/introduction/samza-ecosystem.png)

-This architecture should be familiar to anyone that's used Hadoop.
+This architecture follows a similar pattern to Hadoop (which also uses YARN as execution layer, HDFS for storage, and MapReduce as processing API):

 ![diagram-medium](/img/0.7.0/learn/documentation/introduction/samza-hadoop.png)

-Before going in-depth on each of these three layers, it should be noted that Samza's support is not limited to these systems.
+Before going in-depth on each of these three layers, it should be noted that Samza's support is not limited to Kafka and YARN.
 Both Samza's execution and streaming layer are pluggable, and allow developers to implement alternatives if they prefer.

 ### Kafka

-[Kafka](http://kafka.apache.org/) is a distributed pub/sub and message queueing system that provides at-least once messaging guarantees, and highly available partitions (i.e. a stream's partitions will be available, even if a machine goes down).
+[Kafka](http://kafka.apache.org/) is a distributed pub/sub and message queueing system that provides at-least once messaging guarantees (i.e. the system guarantees that no messages are lost, but in certain fault scenarios, a consumer might receive the same message more than once), and highly available partitions (i.e. a stream's partitions continue to be available even if a machine goes down).

-In Kafka, each stream is called a "topic".
-Each topic is partitioned, to make things scalable.
-When a "producer" sends a message to a topic, the producer provides a key, which is used to determine which partition the message should be sent to.
-Kafka "brokers", each of which are in charge of some partitions, receive and store the messages that the producer sends.
-Kafka "consumers" can then read from a topic by getting messages from all of a topic's partitions.
+In Kafka, each stream is called a *topic*.
+Each topic is partitioned and replicated across multiple machines called *brokers*.
+When a *producer* sends a message to a topic, it provides a key, which is used to determine which partition the message should be sent to.
+The Kafka brokers receive and store the messages that the producer sends.
+Kafka *consumers* can then read from a topic by subscribing to messages on all partitions of a topic.

-This has some interesting properties.
-First, all messages partitioned by the same key are guaranteed to be in the same Kafka topic partition.
-This means, if you wish to read all messages for a specific member ID, you only have to read the messages from the partition that the member ID is on, not the whole topic (assuming the topic is partitioned by member ID).
-Second, since a Kafka broker's log is a file, you can reference any point in the log file using an "offset".
-This offset determines where a consumer is in a topic/partition pair.
-After every message a consumer reads from a topic/partition pair, the offset is incremented.
+Kafka has some interesting properties:

+* All messages with the same key are guaranteed to be in the same topic partition.
+This means that if you wish to read all messages for a specific user ID, you only have to read the messages from the partition that contains the user ID, not the whole topic (assuming the user ID is used as key).
+* A topic partition is a sequence of messages in order of arrival, so you can reference any message in the partition using a monotonically increasing *offset* (like an index into an array).
+This means that the broker doesn't need to keep track of which messages have been seen by a particular consumer &mdash; the consumer can keep track itself by storing the offset of the last message it has processed.
+It then knows that every message with a lower offset than the current offset has already been processed; every message with a higher offset has not yet been processed.

 For more details on Kafka, see Kafka's [documentation](http://kafka.apache.org/documentation.html) pages.

 ### YARN

 [YARN](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html) (Yet Another Resource Negotiator) is Hadoop's next-generation cluster scheduler.
-It allows you to allocate a number of "containers" (processes) in a cluster of machines, and execute arbitrary commands on them.
+It allows you to allocate a number of *containers* (processes) in a cluster of machines, and execute arbitrary commands on them.

 When an application interacts with YARN, it looks something like this:

-1. **Application**: I want to run command X on two machines with 512M memory
+1. **Application**: I want to run command X on two machines with 512MB memory.
 2. **YARN**: Cool, where's your code?
 3. **Application**: http://path.to.host/jobs/download/my.tgz
-4. **YARN**: I'm running your job on node-1.grid and node-2.grid
+4. **YARN**: I'm running your job on node-1.grid and node-2.grid.

-Samza uses YARN to manage:

-* Deployment
-* Fault tolerance
-* Logging
-* Isolation
-* Security
-* Locality

-This page covers a brief overview of YARN, but [this page](http://hortonworks.com/blog/apache-hadoop-yarn-background-and-an-overview/) from Hortonworks contains a much better overview.
+Samza uses YARN to manage deployment, fault tolerance, logging, resource isolation, security, and locality.
+A brief overview of YARN is below; see [this page from Hortonworks](http://hortonworks.com/blog/apache-hadoop-yarn-background-and-an-overview/) for a much better overview.

 #### YARN Architecture

-YARN has three important pieces: a ResourceManager, a NodeManager, and an ApplicationMaster.
-In a YARN grid, every computer runs a NodeManager, which is responsible for running processes on the local machine.
+YARN has three important pieces: a *ResourceManager*, a *NodeManager*, and an *ApplicationMaster*.
+In a YARN grid, every machine runs a NodeManager, which is responsible for launching processes on that machine.
 A ResourceManager talks to all of the NodeManagers to tell them what to run.
 Applications, in turn, talk to the ResourceManager when they wish to run something on the cluster.
-The flow, when starting a new application, goes from user application to YARN RM, to YARN NM.
 The third piece, the ApplicationMaster, is actually application-specific code that runs in the YARN cluster.
 It's responsible for managing the application's workload, asking for containers (usually UNIX processes), and handling notifications when one of its containers fails.

 #### Samza and YARN

-Samza provides a YARN ApplicationMaster, and YARN job runner out of the box.
-The integration between Samza and YARN is outlined in the following diagram (different colors indicate different host machines).
+Samza provides a YARN ApplicationMaster and a YARN job runner out of the box.
+The integration between Samza and YARN is outlined in the following diagram (different colors indicate different host machines):

 ![diagram-small](/img/0.7.0/learn/documentation/introduction/samza-yarn-integration.png)